dbernheisel/dbernheisel.github.io/src/pages/blog/vim-workflow/index.md

 [![asciicast](https://asciinema.org/a/gs6r5QlC8oR8HPNYhRPDypY6n.svg)](https://asciinema.org/a/gs6r5QlC8oR8HPNYhRPDypY6n)

+## Transformations

-There might be a pesky app where I need to opt-into an environment variable but only when I'm running a small amount of tests. vim-test let's me define my own transformations to the commands.
+This is a great start!
+But eventually there might be a pesky app where I need to opt-into an environment variable, but only when I'm running a small number of tests. vim-test let's me define my own transformations to the commands.
 I can check for a certain file and string in it to determine what project I'm in.
-If I'm in that project, then modify the command where I can.
+If I'm in that project, then change the command where I can.

 ```vim
 " ~/.config/nvim/after/ftplugin/ruby.vim